mateussouzaweb/kvm-qemu-virtualization-guide/README.md

 - Virtualization solution with Fedora as hypervisor.
 - Easy guide if you already have KVM / QEMU knowledge.
 - Virtualization that just works.
+- Up to date guide that explores the features of modern VFIO software.
+- Best practices for maximum performance in VMs.
 - Isolated and secure host system to just run VMs.
-- Best practices for maximum performance in VMs.
 - Linux, Windows and MacOS virtualization.
 - Single and Multi GPU passthrough support (very easy to activate/deactivate).
 - PCI passthrough ON DEMAND without need to pre-allocate devices on VFIO (or blacklist drivers on the OS).